Background reading: Relationships and Power in Startup Ecosystems

 With enough inequality of experience and influence between players (which is absolutely the case between “one shot” entrepreneurs and sophisticated repeat player investors) you can play all kinds of hidden and obscure zero-sum games in the background and – as long you do a good enough job of ensuring no one calls them out in the open – still maintain a public facade of friendliness and selflessness.

 As startup lawyers, the way that we see this game played out is often in the selection of legal counsel and negotiation of financings/corporate governance.
 In most business contexts, there’s a clear, unambiguous understanding that the relationship between companies and their investors – and between “one shot” common stockholders v. repeat player investors – has numerous areas of unavoidable misalignment and zero-sum dynamics.
 Every cap table adds up to 100%.
-Kind of hard to avoid “zero sum” dynamics there.
+A Board of Directors, which has almost maximal power over the Company, has a finite number of directors.
+Every dollar in an exit goes either to common stock (founders/employees) or investors.
+Kind of hard to avoid “zero sum” dynamics here.
 As acknowledgement of all this misalignment, working with counsel (and other advisors) who are experienced but independent from the money is seen, by seasoned players, as a no-brainer.

 But then the cotton candy “kumbaya” crowd of the startup world shows up.
 We’re all “aligned” here.
 Let’s just use this (air quotes) “standard” document (nevermind that I or another investor created it) and close quickly without negotiation, to “save money.”
 Go ahead and hire this executive that I (the VC) have known for 10 years, instead of following an objective recruiting process, because we all “trust” each other here.
 Go ahead and hire this law firm (that also works for us on 10x more deals) because they “know us” well and will help you (again) “save money.”
 Conflicts of interest?
 Come on.
 We’re all “friendly” here.
 Mindfulness, empathy, something something “positive sum” and save the whales, remember?